Zabrane/qlnd/doc/LightningTickerplants.md

 One of the primary building blocks of the Lightning Network are bidirectional (two-way) payment channels.
-Payment channels allow users to make millions of Bitcoin transactions without committing (or broadcasting) all of the transactions to the Bitcoin blockchain.
+Payment channels allow users to make millions of Bitcoin transactions without broadcasting all of them to the Bitcoin network.
-In a typical payment channel, only two transactions are added to the block chain but an unlimited or nearly unlimted number of payments can be made between the participants.

-Payment channels can be opened between Lightning network peers, or **nodes**, who are running the Lightning protocol software.
+A payment channel is constructed between two Lightning network peers, or nodes, by creating a 2-of-2 multisignature address on the
-A payment channel is constructed between two participants by creating a 2-of-2 multisignature address on the blockchain which requires both participants signatures for funds to be spent.
-This first on-chain transaction, which determines the balance (or capacity) of the channel is referred to as the **funding transaction**, see [Section: Opening a channel](#Opening-a-channel:-Funding-transaction).
+Bitcoin blockchain, which requires both participants signatures for funds to be spent.
+This first on-chain transaction, determines the balance (or capacity) of the channel, and is referred to as the **funding transaction**, see [Section: Opening a channel](#Opening-a-channel:-Funding-transaction).

 In the diagram below, Alice opens a channel to Bob with a channel capacity of 1.1 BTC.
 The opening balance is 1.0 BTC on Alice's end and 0.1 BTC on Bob's end.
 The 1.0 BTC on Alice's end is referred to as Alice's outbound capacity, and is the amount she is able to spend.
 The 0.1 BTC on Bob's end is